NexMirror/Kallithea/docs/setup.rst

 Certificate Checks : optional
     How SSL certificates verification is handled -- this is only useful when `Enable LDAPS`_ is enabled.
-Only DEMAND or HARD offer full SSL security while the other options are susceptible to man-in-the-middle attacks.
-SSL certificates can be installed to /etc/openldap/cacerts so that the DEMAND or HARD options can be used with self-signed certificates or certificates that do not have traceable certificates of authority.
+Only DEMAND or HARD offer full SSL security with mandatory certificate validation, while the other options are susceptible to man-in-the-middle attacks.

     NEVER
         A serve certificate will never be requested or checked.